If you have membership related questions not covered below, send your question to email@example.com.

 Review the ride classifications but if you are not sure where you fit in, TBN recommends you try an ‘Urban Roller’ class of ride that is offered on weekend mornings, as well as Wednesday, Thursday and Friday nights; if ‘Urban Roller’ is too fast for you, then try a ‘Leisure Wheeler’ ride.

 TBN is mainly an outdoor recreational activity club but, over the years, we have found that the cohesiveness of the club, participation levels and enthusiasm of our membership is enhanced by a complementary schedule of social activities so you will notice various social events advertised throughout the year.
-Also, most of our cycling events have a designated after-ride meeting spot that is usually a local eatery for those who want to linger and chat.
+Also, many of our cycling events have a designated after-ride meeting spot that is usually a local eatery for those who want to linger and chat.

 To increase your knowledge of cycling that will also enhance your enjoyment of the activity.
 TBN organizes a series of seminars and workshops that cover topics such as buying a bike that fits you, defensive riding skills, basic maintenance, fixing flats, choosing equipment and more.